 - Create content aligned with problems and needs of the industry influencers

 Not all companies can create all types of content.
-Once you get a handle on what are the common issues of thought leaders in your niche, you can create content that helps them solve their need.
+Once you get a handle on what are the common issues of thought leaders in your niche, you can create content that helps them solve their needs.